-4.5.
-Summary of tests results

-We give below a summary of the results of tests on the SPRNG generators.
+Summary of tests results: We give below a summary of the results of tests on the SPRNG generators.

-All the SPRNG generators were tested with the DIEHARD suite, and they all passed these tests, 7 except that the lower order bits of the 48-bit LCG are bad.
-The following tests from Knuth [17] were performed, including their parallel versions: collisions, coupon collector, equidistribution, gap, maximum of t, permutations, poker, runs-up, serial.
-At least 10^{11} RNs were tested for each generator in each case.
-The collisions test used 10^{12} RNs.
-The sequential gap test for the additive LFG used 10^{13} RNs-one of the largest empirical RN tests ever accomplished.
-The parallel gap test for this generator used 10^{12} RNs.
-We also performed the blocking test for parallel generators, and the Metropolis and Wolff algorithm for the Ising model with at least 10^{11} RNs.
+All the SPRNG generators were tested with the DIEHARD suite, and they all passed these tests7, except that the lower order bits of the 48-bit LCG are bad.
+The following tests from Knuth [21] were performed, including their parallel versions: collisions, coupon collector, equidistribution, gap, maximum of t, permutations, poker, runs-up, serial.
+At least $O(10^{11})$ random numbers were tested for each generator in each case.
+The collisions test used 10^{12} random numbers.
+The sequential gap test for the additive LFG used 10^{13} random numbers - one of the largest empirical random number tests ever accomplished.
+The parallel gap test for this generators, and the Metropolis and Wolff algorithm for the Ising model with at least 10^{11} random numbers.
 All SPRNG generators passed these tests.
 More details and the latest results can be found at the SPRNG web site.

-5. Conclusions
+5 Conclusions